wliu318/DRNet/README.md

 To train and test the model, simply run train.py and test.py respectively.
 The program was developed and run in a PyCharm environment on a computer with the Windows 10 operating system.

 ### Evalutaion Result
 <div align="center">  Table 1.
-Evaluation results of mAP50 on the FLIR, KAIST and LLVIP datasets and its corrupted variants.
+Evaluation results of mAP50 on the FLIR, KAIST and LLVIP datasets and their corrupted variants.

 | dataset      | 0:0          | 100：0      | 0：100            | Night: T-Missing | Day: RGB-Missing |
 |:------------:|:------------:|:-----------:|:-----------------:|:---------------:|:------------:|